-Sure, sometimes contracting delays are caused by drivers, perhaps waiting to see what happens with engine supply contracts, or uncertain whether to leave a factory team for a private one.
-It’s not surprisingly however, that most delays are due in large part to typical business issues: finances and politics.
+Sure, sometimes contracting delays are caused by drivers, perhaps waiting to see what happens with engine supply contracts or uncertain whether to leave a factory team for a private one.
+It’s not surprising, however, that most delays are largely due to business issues: finances and politics.

 It’s no secret that running a Formula 1 team is an extremely expensive enterprise.
-With only a portion of any team’s budget coming from the FIA, or the team’s parent company, teams get creative and look for funding wherever they can find it.
-Although the most common source of funding is through team sponsorships, many teams (especially those not named Mercedes, Ferrari, McLaren or Red Bull) often look to pay-drivers and their private sponsors to help fill team reserves.
+With only a portion of any team’s budget coming from the FIA or the team’s parent company, teams get creative and look for funding wherever they can.
+Although the most common funding source is team sponsorships, many teams (especially those not named Mercedes, Ferrari, McLaren or Red Bull) often look to pay drivers and their private sponsors to help fill team reserves.

-A single look down the starting grid reveals drivers personally sponsored by a veritable buffet of big brands, telecom companies, banks, software manufacturers, alcohol companies and even luxury watch manufacturers.
+A single look down the starting grid reveals drivers personally sponsored by a variety of big brands, telecom companies, banks, software manufacturers, alcohol companies and even luxury watch manufacturers.

-Although the concept of pay-drivers purchasing a race seat is nothing new, a handful of teams recently took pay-driver fundraising to the brink by way of one certain quasi-nationally-funded driver with an affinity for crashing into other cars.
-Although this particular driver has since been removed from the sport, the practice of mid-sized and smaller teams seeking pay-drivers to fill seats is just as common as ever.
-Thankfully for the sport, the new class of young pay-drivers are proving to be exceptionally talented.
+Although the concept of pay drivers purchasing a race seat is nothing new, a handful of teams recently took pay-driver fundraising to the brink by way of one certain quasi-nationally-funded driver with an affinity for crashing into other cars.
+Although this particular driver has since been removed from the sport, mid-sized and smaller teams seeking pay drivers to fill seats is just as common as ever.
+Thankfully, the new class of young pay drivers are proving exceptionally talented for the sport.

-Equally important to a team’s ability to fundraise, is the ability to restrict operating costs.
+Equally crucial to a team’s ability to fundraise is the ability to restrict operating costs.
 For teams with smaller budgets, the idea of producing purpose-built engines is simply impossible.
-The costs associated with the design and production of a fast, reliable powertrain dwarfs the price of simply purchasing engines from one of the already existing engine suppliers; Ferrari, Mercedes, Renault and Honda.
-Although still an expensive proposition, occasionally a team gets lucky, and a deal is struck whereby engines and technology are supplied at a vastly reduced rate, in exchange for an open race seat.
+The costs associated with designing and producing a fast, reliable powertrain dwarf the price of purchasing engines from one of the existing engine suppliers; Ferrari, Mercedes, Renault and Honda.
+Although still an expensive proposition, a team occasionally gets lucky, and a deal is struck whereby engines and technology are supplied at a vastly reduced rate in exchange for an open race seat.
 For the top teams in Formula 1, the opportunity to place an up-and-coming driver in a lower team’s race car ensures that the driver continues to gain valuable on-track racing experience (a practice Mercedes has employed on more than one occasion with young development drivers such as Pascal Wehrlein and Esteban Ocon.)

 The new class of drivers